open/close all folders

 - Rainbow Dash wants to make a hasty exit, so she says something along the lines of, "Oh, just look at the time!" and draws a wristwatch on her front leg with a marker.

-- The Simpsons was guilty of this a lot.
+- The Simpsons is guilty of this a lot.
 The DVD commentary likes to point it out each time it happens.

-- In "D.W.'s Name Game" on Arthur, Walter does this in a Fantasy Sequence when D.W. sobs and blows her nose for an extended period of time, then gives the audience an Aside Glance.
+- In "D.W.'s Name Game", Walter does this in a Fantasy Sequence when D.W. sobs and blows her nose for an extended period of time, then gives the audience an Aside Glance.
 Walter is a deer, and not a deer-person like the other anthropomorphic animals on the show, though in D.W.'s fantasy, he can talk.